abhishek-singh77/abhishek-singh77/README.md

 ### I am a Frontend Developer
 - 🔭 I’m currently transitioning to backend development  :grin:
-- 🌱 I’m currently practicing DSA and contribute in open source. 👍
+- 🌱 I’m currently practicing DSA and contributing in open source. 👍
 - 👯 I’m looking to create and design new products :wink:
 - 🥅 Goals: Contribute to Open Source projects and gain dev experience 🐥:
 - 💬 Ask me anything about C++ and Web Technologies 😸: